Abe impersonated 'Super Mario' to promote Tokyo Olympics - WHIZ News

 Bach said the Olympic flag at the IOC headquarters in Lausanne, Switzerland, would fly at half-staff for three days.

 Abe was probably the No. 1 booster of Tokyo’s 2020 Games, which he hoped would be a reminder that Japan was still a power in Asia despite the rise of China.
-But he stepped down from office, claiming poor health, in September of 2020 — 10 months before the delayed Games would actually open.
+But he stepped down from office, claiming poor health, late in August 2020 — just under 11 months before the delayed Games would actually open.

 “I thought for him, not being able to be prime minister at the time of the Olympics, was somewhat heartbreaking,” David Leheny, a political scientist at Japan’s Waseda University, said in an interview with The Associated Press.
 “He had put so much work into it, and I think for him it was emblematic of Japan reemerging as a leader on the global stage.”